How To Travel to the Philippines: 50 Amazing Tourist Spots To Visit

 Ideal for: Backpackers, nature lovers, adventure seekers, beach bums

 Danjugan Island is a protected marine and wildlife reserve sanctuary in Cauayan, Negros Occidental.
-With its lush rainforest and amazing biodiversity, Danjugan is indeed a paradise.
+With its lush rainforest and unique biodiversity, Danjugan is indeed a paradise.

-This ecotourism destination won’t just wow you with its pure beauty but will also let you experience a rustic, back-to-basic lifestyle (no electricity and no cellphone signal), which is perfect if you’ll be on a digital detox.
+This ecotourism destination won’t just wow you with its pure beauty but will also let you experience a rustic, back-to-basic lifestyle (no electricity and no cellphone signal).
+It is perfect if you’ll be on a digital detox.

 Most importantly, a short stay on the island will teach visitors the value of environmental conservation.